mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * [Brian Lough](https://www.tindie.com/stores/brianlough/) ([youtube link](https://www.youtube.com/c/brianlough)) for providing code contributions, hardware and suggestions
 * [Vortigont](https://github.com/vortigont) for his game changing code contributions and performance optimisations
 * [Galaxy Man](https://github.com/Galaxy-Man) for donation of 1/16 scan panels to support the implemenation of led matrix panel chaining (virtual display) support
-* [Pipimaxi](https://github.com/Pipimaxi) for the donation of a ESP32-S2 to enable support for ESP32 S2/S3's to be implemented
+* [Pipimaxi](https://github.com/Pipimaxi) for the donation of a ESP32-S2 and [Radu](https://github.com/juniorradu) for the donation of an ESP32-S3 to enable support for ESP32 S2/S3's to be tested and implemented.
 * [Mark Donners](https://github.com/donnersm) ('The Electronic Engineer' on [youtube](https://www.youtube.com/watch?v=bQ7c9Vlhyp0&t=118s)) for the donation of a 1/8 scan panel to build and test working support of these led matrix panels!
+* [PaintYourDragon](https://github.com/PaintYourDragon) for the DMA logic for the ESP32-S3.
 * And lots of others, let me know if I've missed you.